2026 Maine Science Festival

 Workshops are a set period of time where you present a topic and work through it (for example, nature illustration, Minecraft workshop, cheese making).
 The festival goer often (but not always) ends the workshop with something they can take home.
 The audience is determined by you and the difficulty of the science and/or the workshop approach.

-• Saturday March 23, 2024 - General audience on Saturday or Sunday, state your age preference on the form
+- Saturday March 28 or Sunday, March 29 - General audience on Saturday or Sunday, state your age preference on the form

 Exhibits